Priceless poster

 The inciting incident occurs at 12 minutes when On her birthday, Irène mistakes Jean for a wealthy guest and spends a magical night with him, creating an unexpected connection..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Jean makes the active choice to follow Irène to another luxury hotel and enter her world, accepting the role of a gigolo to a wealthy older woman to stay close to Irène., moving from reaction to action.
+This shows the protagonist's commitment to Jean makes the active choice to follow Irène to another luxury hotel and enter her world, accepting the role of a gigolo to a wealthy older woman to stay close to Irène., moving from reaction to action.

 The Collapse moment at 78 minutes (75% through) represents the emotional nadir.
 Here, Irène's elderly patron proposes marriage, forcing her to choose between security and authentic love.
-Jean loses his patron and his place in this world, hitting rock bottom financially and emotionally., indicates the protagonist at their lowest point.
+Jean loses his patron and his place in this world, hitting rock bottom financially and emotionally., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 83 minutes initiates the final act resolution at 80% of the runtime.
 Jean realizes that genuine love is worth more than wealth and decides to pursue Irène authentically, without pretense or material gain.
 He chooses poverty with love over comfort without it., demonstrating the transformation achieved throughout the journey.